 The long awaited opening of Horstad Gård Lodge to the public finally allows anglers the opportunity to cast a line on the exclusive Åelva river.
 This dramatic river of fast flowing gorges, waterfalls, gin clear water, rugged canyons and classic pools provides endless opportunities to sight fish for some of the largest, most powerful Atlantic salmon in the world.

-The tall waterfalls mean that the prolific runs are concentrated for much of the season, with one section of the Åelva – below the prolific Bjalfossen stretch – reputedly the most salmon-dense stretch of river in all of Europe, with specimens surpassing 40lbs.
-The river also hosts strong sea trout runs, with fish up to 25lbs caught each year.
+The tall waterfalls mean that the prolific runs of strong fish are concentrated for much of the season, with one section of the Åelva – below the Bjalfossen stretch – frequently seeing specimens around 30lbs.
+The river also hosts strong sea trout runs, with fish up to double figures caught each year.

 The beautiful Horstad Gård Lodge is an authentic Norwegian farmhouse, and sits just a stone’s away throw from the river.
 It provides an idyllic base for a team of anglers to enjoy the wonderful fishing in this pristine wilderness, and has access to the entire length of the river – including 8km of private double bank fishing and 8km of single right bank fishing.